HL7/fhir-pdmp/input/pagecontent/index.md

 </div>
 <p></p>

-#### Adding FHIR to the PDMP Ecosystem
+#### <mark> Adding FHIR to the PDMP Ecosystem

-This Implementation Guide provides another method for Users (or Users + Health care or Pharmacy entities) to request and receive PDMP history reports.
+<mark> This Implementation Guide provides another method for Users (or Users + Health care or Pharmacy entities) to request and receive PDMP history reports.
 Systems may elect to follow the method in this Implementation Guide to leverage existing FHIR Infrastructure, particularly when discrete PDMP data is allowed to be stored or incorporated locally.

 ### Scope